wichtounet/budgetwarrior/README.rst

 Build from source
 -----------------

 A modern compiler is necessary.
-I am working with GCC 9.3.
+I am working with GCC 13 and clang 16.
 You need to set the
 $CXX variable before executing make.

 Linux